Installing RadioDJ the easy way…

 If you follow these easy steps and have a bit of patience then you should have the program up and running in no time.

-1) Starting off with a FRESH clean install of your Windows operating system is a good bet.
+1) Starting off with a FRESH clean install of your Windows operating system is a good bet (But not essential)

-Don’t forget to backup files before you reformat Windows.
+Don’t forget to backup files/databases before you decide to reformat Windows.

 Once you’ve reinstalled Windows and downloaded & installed all required security patches/updates/drivers for your PC then you can begin the process of installing and configuring RadioDJ.